01 of 08

 The meat on the perfect rib pulls away from the bone when you take a bite and not a second before.
 To get this result requires nearly perfect timing, but don't be intimidated, because ribs can be forgiving and the low temperature of the oven will help you slowly reach that state.

 Another quick point, this isn't barbecue; barbecue needs smoke to chemically alter the flavor and surface of meats.
-The oven is not going to create that smoke (hopefully) and so while these ribs are a good approximation of those BBQ joint ribs, they are not the same thing.
+The oven is not going to create that smoke (hopefully) and so, while these ribs are a good approximation of those BBQ joint ribs, they're not exactly the same thing.
 See our best tips for cooking ribs in the oven.

 - A rack of ribs*

 - 1/2 cup/120 mL of rib rub

 - A large cooking tray or cookie sheet

 - Aluminum foil

 - A basting brush

 *The rack of ribs can be baby back or spareribs.
 The pictures here are spareribs.
 Baby back ribs are smaller, have less meat, and will require a shorter cooking time.
 Both sets of times are included in this tutorial.
 Two racks of ribs can be done at the same time without altering the cooking time as long as there is at least an inch between them.Continue to 2 of 8 below.

 To get the pork ribs to cook evenly, the rack needs to be uniform from end-to-end.
 With baby back ribs, this isn't generally a problem since they are cut pretty much the same no matter where you get them.
 With spareribs, this can be an issue because they are sold in a wide variety of cuts.
 If possible, have your butcher cut them for you; if not, you might need to do some trimming.
 The ideal rack of spareribs is a perfect rectangle.
 Cut away any loose parts and trim the ends away where there are no bones.
 Frequently on spareribs, there is a flap of meat on the bone side that should be removed.